Stuart Schweigert: Professional career

-Pre-draft

 Oakland Raiders

-Schweigert was drafted in the third round (67th overall) of the 2004 NFL Draft by the Oakland Raiders.
+Schweigert was selected in the third round (67th overall) of the 2004 NFL draft by the Oakland Raiders.
 In his rookie year, he put up 52 tackles (43 solo, nine assisted) and three pass deflections.
 The following year, he improved to 87 tackles (70 solo, 17 assisted), seven pass deflections and two interceptions (against the Miami Dolphins and the Kansas City Chiefs).

 In 2006, he continued to improve by amassing 107 tackles (86 solo, 21 assisted) and four pass deflections.
 In 2007, Schweigert was injured and only recorded 69 tackles (56 solo, 13 assisted), four pass deflections and two interceptions.

 On May 21, 2008, Schweigert was officially released by the Raiders.

 Washington Redskins

 On June 2, 2008, Schweigert was signed by the Washington Redskins.
 He was cut by the Redskins on August 4, 2008, due to his poor performance throughout preseason.

 New York Giants

-On August 11, 2008 Schweigert signed with the New York Giants.
+On August 11, 2008, Schweigert signed with the New York Giants.
 He was released by the Giants on August 30 during final cuts.